vercel/nextjs-subscription-payments/README.md

 #### Complete Vercel deployment

 Once you've set your environment variables in the Vercel deployment interface, complete your deployment.
 Vercel may take a few minutes to build your application.
 It will then provide you with a domain URL for your deployment.
-Copy this URL and add it to .env.local:
+Copy this URL and add it as an [Environment Variable](https://vercel.com/docs/concepts/projects/environment-variables) in the Vercel deployment interface:

 ```
 NEXT_PUBLIC_SITE_URL=https://your-deployment-url.vercel.app